-At Area Rug Dimensions, we are experienced in interior design and we are proud to be able to say that we have helped 100’s of homeowners throughout Kansas City, Overland Park, and Leawood areas choose the perfect area rug.
-If you have your own interior designer, we are very good at working hand-in-hand with them and the direction they are going with your home’s interior.
-We make ourselves an asset and augment their efforts.
-We’ll help you select just the right rug, whether it is to be an Oriental Rug, Transitional Rug, Modern Rug, or Antique Persian Rug.
-We know that a well selected area rug in the right color and pattern is as important to the overall design as paint, drapes and furniture, and through our help in your planning, you can be assured of a choice rug you’ll be satisfied with for years to come.
+At Area Rug Dimensions, we are experienced in interior design.
+We have helped 100’s of homeowners throughout the Kansas City metro choose the perfect area rug.
+Or, we are happy to work with your designer.
+We’ll help you select just the right rug, whether it is to be an Oriental , Transitional , Modern , or Antique Persian.
+We know that a well selected area rug in the right color and pattern is as important to the overall design as paint, drapes and furniture.
+We want you to be satisfied with your rug for years to come.

 Size of Rug

 One of the first decisions you need to make is how large an area rug to buy.
-Obviously, the size and shape of the room will govern how large a rug you’ll want, however, the room’s use, the placement of furniture, the condition of the floor beneath, and the amount of light will also be important considerations.
-Some designers will draw a diagram of the room to scale with the furniture in position to determine the prime size of the rug and how it will be positioned.
+Obviously, the size and shape of the room will govern how large a rug you’ll need.
+The room’s use, the placement of furniture, the condition of the floor beneath, and the amount of light will also be important considerations.

 In situations where you have large or bulky furniture, like a couch, you can help with the overall balance by making sure the rug is large enough that the front legs of the couch rest on the rug.

 As a general rule, the larger the area rug you can buy the better.
 You will be pleased with the color and design, and the larger rug usually makes your interior look its best.

 Contact us .. we are good at helping you with this!